Barry Glassman: Social issues

 Glassman opposed the Civil Marriage Protection Act, voting against it in both 2011 and 2012 and telling The Baltimore Sun, "I don't have a problem providing some right and privileges within a civil union, but I don't want to redefine what a traditional marriage is."

 In March 2013, Glassman voted against legislation that would repeal the death penalty in Maryland.

 In February 2019, Glassman called on state Delegate Mary Ann Lisanti, who represents part of Harford County in District 34A, to resign after she used the n-word to describe a Prince George's County legislative district.

 Glassman condemned the 2021 United States Capitol attack, sending a tweet during the attack that read "Put this rebellion down!" and later sending an email condemning U.S. Representative Andy Harris's role in the incident.
 Shortly after the events, Glassman announced he would consider a run against Harris in 2022, but he ultimately ran for Comptroller of Maryland in 2022 instead.

 Taxes

 In May 2012, Glassman voted against Senate Bill 1302.
 In March 2013, he voted against a bill to raise the gas tax to replenish the state's transportation fund.

 Personal life

-Aside from politics, Glassman is a sheep farmer who lives in Darlington, Maryland, and is married to his wife, Dari.
-Together, they have one child and one grandchild.
+Glassman is a sheep farmer who lives in Darlington.
+He married Deborah "Debi" Sue Mitchell.
+Together, they have a child.